 To remain firmly in place, these boxes have a pretty interesting fastening system that uses tabs or "ears" in opposite corners that pop up as the attaching screws are drawn tight.
 Since the job of an old work box is to hold the electrical box in place in an existing wall, you will not be fastening the box to a wall stud.
 It will be located in a wall position where it has no support.
 That's why the box needs its own mounting system.

-In the tutorial How to Install an Electrical Box in an Existing Wall, I will provide you detailed, photo-rich "how-to" instructions on easily installing the old work electrical box.
+In the tutorial, how to install an electrical box in an existing wall, we provide detailed, photo-rich "how-to" instructions on easily installing the old work electrical box.
 Included in the tutorial are tips for making the box installation go much smoother and faster so you will be up and running quicker.